vetelko/termbar/readme.md

 Requirements:

 * terminal window
-* shell script or any other language
+* program with output to terminal

 On the following image is Termbar (xterm) showing some info useful for me e.g number of ssh sessions running.
 It is very simple example, the